iamgoangle/gogolf-template/README.md

 # Getting Started
 ## Prerequsition
 Please run `$ make init` to initialize the basic needed command and dependencies for your local development.
-We built this command to install the stuff to make the industry standard good grade to local development.
+We built this command to install the stuff to make the industry stnadard good grade to local development.

 Here is a standard development pipeline installed.